chilland/ndd/README.md

 ### Near-duplicate detection

-Module for near-duplicate detection, eg for images
+Module for near-duplicate detection (esp for images)

  - Allows pluggable hash functions, which can be evaluated in a hierarchy from fast to slow.
  - Eventually would be good to drop CNN-feature cosine distance as a robust "hash".